KillrVideo/killrvideo-dse-config/README.md

 including single and multi-node clusters, with options as described below.
 Contains startup scripts to bootstrap the CQL and DSE Search resources needed by the [KillrVideo][killrvideo] application.
-It also registers the various services provided by DSE (Cassandra, Search and Graph) in
-<code>etcd</code> so they can be discovered by the various containers in the application.
+It also registers the various services provided by DSE (Cassandra, Search and Graph) in `etcd` so they can be discovered by the various containers in the application.
 Based on the official [DSE image][dse-docker] from the Docker Store.

 ## Configuration Options